 One result?
 Canadians have financial independence on their minds — especially Gen Z adults and Millennials, who are now more worried about money than ever before.
 In the midst of so much uncertainty, it’s natural that saving, investing and personal budgets are becoming most important conversations.

 For Alberta couple Court and Nic, money talk has always been on the table.
 They run the personal finance blog Modern FImily and abide by a savings and investment strategy called FIRE (Financial Independence Retire Early).
 It’s an aggressive approach that has attracted much attention online — particularly since the pandemic started.
 The goal is setting aside enough of one’s personal budget for investments that will ultimately generate returns equal to a steady income, so that a job then becomes optional.

 For this couple, it helped them go from holding significant student debt to having a seven-figure net worth.
-Here we speak with Court for some money tips and chat about how using Interac Debit to manage spending is one way to chart a course towards greater financial freedom.
+We spoke with Court for some money tips, and chatted about how using Interac Debit to manage spending is one way to be in more control and chart a course towards greater financial freedom.

 Small steps toward financial independence, then big ones

 In just nine years, Court and Nic were able to achieve financial independence and now they’re on their way to retiring early.
 Like many things in life, it all started with a few little steps.
 Their first one?
 Putting their foot down on student loans by paying them off as quickly as possible.

 “I’m a Type A personality and very goal driven, so this approach allowed me to be, like, ‘Boom, check that one off,’ and then move onto the next goal,” Court says.
 This laser focus on eliminating each debt source, one by one, took a huge weight off her shoulders.
 “For me, it was just psychologically and emotionally easier to get rid of that debt before anything else.”